 A travel packing tip we’ve learned the hard way?
 Travel with a copy of your passport, credit card, and bank contacts, as well as a list of medications and your emergency contacts.

 If you are traveling abroad, we have an entire checklist for you, but the most important thing to note here is your passport and visas.
 Make sure that your passport is up to date, has as least six months of validity, and has enough blank pages for any stamps.
 Another tip for international travel?
-Give yourself plenty of time to apply for any visas that you might need (we have a handy list of visa requirements here) and arrange for a visit to a travel clinic if any special medications or vaccines are needed.
+Give yourself plenty of time to apply for any visas that you might need and to arrange for a visit to a travel clinic if any special medications or vaccines are needed.
+You should also familiarize yourself with any COVID-19 travel restrictions at your destination.

 There are also some items that you may not think to pack, but should, like an electronic tracker, duct tape, toilet paper, a decoy wallet, or a whistle.